 Notice how all of these burlier dudes are looking slim and mighty rather than short and stumpy - that's because our pants feature a skinny fit (slim with a tapered leg) which gives the the entire silhouette a more masuline V shape.

 We’ve engineered ALL of our clothes to have stretch in them.
 Some fabrics have more stretch than others though.
-For example, our Kingston jeans are so stretchy they honestly feel more like sweatpants or track pants than they do denim.
-Another crucial thing to note is that we make sure the waistband is extremely stretchy as well as the rest of the jeans.
+For example, our Kingston Jeans are so stretchy they honestly feel more like sweatpants or track pants than they do denim!
+Another crucial thing to note is that we make sure the waistband is extremely stretchy as well as the rest of the jean.
 So you won’t be blowing out the crotch seam any time soon.
-Additionally, dress pants are usually hard to find in stretch fabrics - but our Jon dress pants have unbelievable four-way stretch but still look formal and sharp.
+Additionally, dress pants are usually hard to find in stretch fabrics - but our Jon Dress Pants have unbelievable four-way stretch but still look formal and sharp.
 Trust me, you won’t believe how comfortable our pants are.
 If you’re a heavier guy, it’ll be a life-saver.

 All of our jeans, chinos, dress pants, and trousers were designed with short and fat men in mind - each features a high tech stretch fabric that moves with you and still looks great.
 Even our dress shirts has tons of stretch!